 Sometimes this will come down to how you remember the interview process, that gut feeling you get about the company.
 When you walked out of that last interview, did you feel that you could do that day in and day out?
 Remember you can negotiate your salary, but you are not able to negotiate company culture.

-It is important to understand what is expected of in each role like travel, working hours, tools, etc. and how these things will affect your life outside of work.
+It is important to understand what is expected of in each role like travel, working hours, tools, etc., and how these things will affect your life outside of work.

-It is important not to rush this decision and make sure that you are accepting a job that aligns to who you are, what you want to be doing, and the effect it will have on you personally and professionally.
+It is important not to rush this decision and make sure that you are accepting a job that aligns with who you are, what you want to be doing, and the effect it will have on you personally and professionally.

 Let us know what other things you take into consideration when deciding against job offers, and if you have other topics, you have questions on when it comes to the job search and decision-making process.